 Last week, I led two conference calls for the first time.
 That might not seem like a big deal to most people, but for someone who has trouble hearing on the phone, this was a major accomplishment.

-In university, if I needed accessibility services (such as a notetaker to accompany me to class etc.), all I had to do was go to the Accessibility Centre on campus and request those services.
+In university, if I needed accessibility services (such as a note taker to accompany me to classes etc.), all I had to do was go to the Accessibility Centre on campus and request those services.
 When I graduated in 2017, the thought of needing accommodations in the workplace didn’t cross my mind.